tsanket8329/DSA-Practise/README.md

 The solution works in linear time complexity O(n).
 The program is optimized for efficient array traversal operations.
 The final output returns an integer array with computed maximum values.

+HACKERRANK 34: JUMPING ON THE CLOUDS
+Jumping on the Clouds (HackerRank)

+There is a game with clouds placed in a line.

+Each cloud is either:

+0 → safe (you can land here) 1 → thunderhead (you must avoid) 🎯 Goal

+Starting from the first cloud (index 0), reach the last cloud in the minimum number of jumps.

+🪜 Rules You can jump: 1 step forward, or 2 steps forward You can only land on clouds with 0 It is guaranteed that reaching the end is always possible 📥 Input An integer n → number of clouds An array c of size n containing only 0s and 1s 📤 Output Return the minimum number of jumps needed to reach the last cloud 📌 Example Input: n = 7